 And just like that, they're back.

 It's hard to believe we're just now hearing the debut album from Swedish House Mafia.
-Sauntering at the pinnacle of an eruptive EDM boom in the early 2010s, the trio had reached the promised land on the heels of their many generational dance anthems.
+Gliding atop the pinnacle of an eruptive EDM boom in the early 2010s, the trio had reached the promised land on the heels of their many generational dance anthems.
 But a fractured dynamic in the group led to its shocking disbandment, which deflated the electronic music community like a left hook from Mike Tyson.

 And as Sebastian Ingrosso, Axwell and Steve Angello explored solo endeavors, the group's detachment ultimately settled in as an axiom that their once-harmonic relationship had gone irretrievably sour.